 1. Overall Description:

-CT1 discussed the C1-225705he condition of UP PRUK ID not found by PKMF is supported by CT4 in TS 29.559 clause 6.1.7.3.
+CT1 discussed the C1-225705, which highlights that the condition of “UP PRUK ID not found” by PKMF is currently not handled by the Relay and the Remote UE in TS 24.554 but it is supported by CT4 in TS 29.559 clause 6.1.7.3.
 Without specific handling for that error condition, the Remote UE may try to reconnect to the Relay using the same PRUK ID and fail.

 Considering that the Remote UE may be in or out of coverage, CT1 would like to ask SA3 to provide feedback on the following questions regarding:

+In the case of UE_NOT_FOUND, which is the cause value the relay UE receives from the PKMF, how the relay UE should interpret this cause for the Remote UE, and what should be the Remote UE’s response or reaction?

 2. Actions: